dlt-hub/dlt/docs/website/blog/2023-06-26-dlthub-gptquestion2.md

 ---
 Hi there! 👋

-In this article, we tried to ask chatgpt some questions about `dlt`, the open source library.
-Questions include some basic introduction, random fun questions and advanced `dlt`  project processes.
+In this article, we tried to ask our `dlt` AI Assistant- the conversational companion for the dltHub docs.
+We asked some questions about how `dlt` helps with Data pipeline maintenance and advanced `dlt`  project processes.
 Let’s see how it gave us answers!

 #### 💡 How does `dlt` reduce maintenance ?
 >dlt reduces maintenance in several ways: